WikiLeaks founder Julian Assange arrested by London police

 Julian Assange has been arrested by London's Metropolitan Police Service (MPS) and removed from the embassy, according to the MPS.
 Police entered the facility at the request of Ecuador's Ambassador, "following the Ecuqdorian government's withdrawal of asylum," the MPS wrote on their website.
 Assange is now in custody at a "central London police station where he will remain, before being presented before Westminister Magistrates' Court as soon as is possible."

-Assange has been at the embassy since August 16th, 2012, around six and a half years.
+Assange has been at the embassy since August 16th, 2012, around six and a half years or 2,487 days.
 Recently, Ecuador's President Lenin Moreno said that Assange has "repeatedly violated" asylum terms that dictate he "cannot lie, or much less hack, into private accounts or private phones."
 Meanwhile, Ecuador's former president, Rafael Correa, said Assange faces immediate extradition to the US if he leaves the embassy.

 That statement is backed up by reports from the New York Times, Washington Post and WSJ revealing that the US Justice Department had filed, or was filing, sealed charges against Assange.
 It's possible he could be charged by the US for possessing or publishing classified materials -- something that could have a chilling effect on whistleblowing and the freedom of the press.

-In response, yesterday Wikileaks accused the Ecuadorian Embassy of spying on Assange, saying it took thousands of photos in a "total invasion of privacy."
+Yesterday, in response, Wikileaks accused the Ecuadorian Embassy of spying on Assange, saying it took thousands of photos in a "total invasion of privacy."
 The reason, it said, is that "the government is clearly building a pretext to end the asylum," which now looks prescient.
 A video of Assange's arrest from news agency @ruptly has surfaced (below), showing him being removed reluctantly from the premises.

 BREAK: Full @Ruptly video of WikiLeaks founder Julian Assange's arrest by British police this morning pic.twitter.com/tdBw1Kbpxn— Barnaby Nerberka (@barnabynerberka) April 11, 2019